OPEN 7 DAYS A WEEK FROM 6:00AM TO 11:00PM

 Are dog warts contagious?

-Yes! dog warts are contagious, but only to other dogs.
-They’re caused by the Canine Papillomavirus (CPV), which spreads through direct contact or shared items like toys, water bowls, or grooming tools.
+Yes!
+Dog warts are contagious, but only to other dogs.
+Dog warts are caused by the Canine Papillomavirus (CPV), which spreads to other dogs through direct contact with infected dogs or their items.

 How the Virus Spreads Between Dogs